PriyankBhatt/async-rollback/Readme.md

   - Can be used to nest multiple update/create call which depend on each other
   - Can be used for reverting update/create calls with update/delete call
+  - update function can set what it needs to give child just like async waterfall
+  - reverter can either receive it's own params or update's response or it can use valueGetter's response.

 ### Example
 ```sh